CitrineInformatics/citrine-python/docs/source/getting_started/projects.rst

     citrine.projects.list()

-To enter a project that you are a member of, either find the project in the list:
+To retrieve a project that you are a member of, either find the project in the list:

 .. code-block:: python